DeanLuus22021994/docker_dotfiles/.compose/observability/README.md

 # Observability Stack

-This directory contains the observability and monitoring infrastructure for Docker Compose Examples, including Prometheus, Grafana, and Loki.
+This directory contains the observability and monitoring infrastructure for Docker Compose, including Prometheus, Grafana, and Loki.

 ## Components